-•Up before the sun, I drove from Green River, Utah, to the San Rafael Swell, making some nice sunrise images on the way
+I was up before the sun to drive from Green River, Utah, to the San Rafael Swell, making some nice sunrise images on the way

-•My first trail was Wild Horse Canyon, an expansive, beautiful and lonely canyon cutting through the eastern edge of the Swell in a formation called the San Rafael Reef.
+My first trail was Wild Horse Canyon, an expansive, beautiful and lonely canyon cutting through the eastern edge of the Swell in a formation called the San Rafael Reef.
 The trail follows the Wild Horse Creek bed until it opens at the bottom of the reef.
 It features two sets of fairly picturesque narrows, and if one is inclined to do a little off-trail navigation across open slickrock, a large natural arch called “Wild Horse Window.”
-Marklar count: 0.

-•In the morning, Neck Spring Trail, a 5.8-mile loop with a lot of variety: woodlands, open slickrock, two active springs, and a steep climb.
-Marklar count: 0.
+In the morning, Neck Spring Trail, a 5.8-mile loop with a lot of variety: woodlands, open slickrock, two active springs, and a steep climb.

 Prior to the hike, two guys from New Mexico took my picture, and told me that the best way to do White Sands (New Mexico) is on a summer night with a full moon and a watermelon.
 It sounded pretty cool.

-•I watched the sun go down at Grand View Point, which is always a spiritual experience for me.
+I watched the sun go down at Grand View Point, which is always an amazing experience.
 I sat in silence for 45 minutes or more and took in the quiet and the grandeur.

 I got there in time for a couple of really nice images with gold light hitting the features in the background, and mellow blueish-purple light on the arch itself.
 Those who photograph this signature piece of the Island know that it is mostly photographed in the morning, so it was nice to get some unusual light on it.